Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Conclusions and outlook

 \item \emph{Fermions and chiral symmetry.} In this first work we have not addressed the question of fermion doubling in detail.
-Since the dynamical mesh restores exact $\Ed$ symmetry but does not change the local Dirac operator on the abstract lattice, one expects the usual no–go theorems to continue to apply.
-Nonetheless, it would be worthwhile to investigate systematically how standard fermion formulations (Wilson, staggered, overlap) behave in the presence of a fluctuating geometry.
-Specifically, one should quantify whether averaging over the mesh reduces rotational artefacts such as the taste-splitting in staggered fermions, effectively isotropizing the doubler spectrum even if their number is preserved.
+Since the dynamical mesh restores exact $\SEd$ symmetry but does not change the local Dirac operator on the abstract lattice, one expects the usual no--go theorems to continue to apply.
+Nonetheless, it would be worthwhile to investigate systematically how standard fermion formulations (Wilson, staggered, overlap) behave in the presence of a fluctuating geometry, and to quantify whether averaging over the mesh reduces rotational artefacts such as taste splitting in staggered fermions, effectively isotropising the doubler spectrum even if their number is preserved.

+\item \emph{Quenched geometry and ``quantum adaptivity''.} Besides the annealed formulation studied here, it would be interesting to consider a \emph{quenched} variant in which the abstract hypercubic connectivity is fixed and the embedding $x(n)=a\,n+\eta(n)$ is sampled independently from an $\SEd$--invariant short--range law, after which gauge and matter fields are simulated conditionally on $x$ and observables are averaged over the geometry ensemble.
+This quenched perspective removes geometric backreaction and may therefore be more amenable to analytic control.
+Conversely, in the annealed theory the fields can bias the geometry measure; it is an interesting possibility that this backreaction acts as a kind of \emph{quantum adaptivity}, with the auxiliary embedding degrees of freedom tending to adjust locally in response to field configurations, potentially reducing certain cutoff artefacts.

+\item \emph{Hamiltonian formulation.} An important direction is to develop a Kogut--Susskind--type Hamiltonian version of DLR.
+Given Osterwalder--Schrader reflection positivity and the transfer matrix interpretation of the Euclidean theory, one expects a canonical description in which geometry variables appear as additional degrees of freedom on time slices and modify the electric and magnetic terms only via local geometry--dependent couplings.

-\item \emph{Other topologies and simplicial variants.} While we have focused on a hypercubic abstract lattice for constructive and algorithmic reasons, a simplicial version of the dynamical--lattice regulator would be natural and would connect more directly to Regge calculus.
+\item \emph{Other topologies and simplicial variants.} While we have focused on a hypercubic abstract lattice for constructive and algorithmic reasons, a simplicial version of DLR would be natural and would connect more directly to Regge calculus.
 One could also consider other topologies (e.g.\ manifolds with boundaries, or nontrivial spatial topology) as long as a suitable notion of admissible embeddings and OS reflection exists.

 \item \emph{Coupling to dynamical gravity.} Finally, one may contemplate turning the auxiliary geometry sector into a genuine gravitational degree of freedom by adding a Regge--type curvature term to $S_x[x]$ and allowing the geometry to fluctuate on large scales.
 This would blur the distinction between ``regulator geometry'' and ``physical geometry'', and might provide a technically conservative route towards combining lattice gauge theory with discrete approaches to quantum gravity.
 Such questions are, however, well beyond the scope of the present paper. \end{itemize}